chris-wolff/tictactoe/README.md

 1) In the root reposity, `tictactoe`, install Flask and Flask CORS and py-TTT with `pip install tic-back`
 2) Run the back-end with `python __main__.py` or `python3 __main__.py`
-3) (Optional) Alias with `set FLASK_ENV=development` (Windows) to avoid rerunning `python -m tic_back` on modified changes.
-(React will automatically recompile on changes.)
-4) Run the back-end server with the command `flask run` in the folder `server_and_game_logic`.

 ### A Note on CORS
-Certain browsers will not allow certain communication between the React app and Flask server if they are on different ports of the same localmachine (`localhost`).
+Certain browsers will not allow communication between the React app and Flask server if they are on different ports of the same localmachine (`localhost`).
 It is considered suspicious activity by the browser.
-(The Flask server is supposed to workaround this with step 3, but there is a [problem](https://github.com/bmdvpanga/tictactoe/issues/19).)
 As a hotfix, you can run Chrome (the reccomended browser for testing this application) with CORS features disabled.
 To run Chrome with command line arguments you can simply add `chrome.exe` to your environment variables/PATH, and in the terminal enter the command `chrome --disable-web-security`.

 ### Testing